Pandemic, physical distancing do not stop transitioning service members

 |0

-This work, Pandemic, physical distancing do not stop transitioning service members, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Pandemic, physical distancing do not stop transitioning service members, by Lori Bultman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT